sreehari2430/song-popularity-predictor./README.md

 📧 Contact
 For any questions or feedback, feel free to reach out:

-Author: Sreehari V
+Author: Sreehari v
-Email: [your-email@example.com]
-LinkedIn: Your LinkedIn Profile
+LinkedIn: www.linkedin.com/in/sreehariv-2001j